-e) Accountability and Performance Goals
+d) Accountability and Performance Goals

 Briefly discuss how your organization will set and annually update targets for the indicators in the table below.
-Please share key data from the Performance Management Matrix highlighting the goals of the proposed school.
+Please share key data from the Performance Management Matrix highlighting the goal of the proposal school.

 Not Applicable.